Secure and Efficient Federated Learning Through Layering and Sharding Blockchain: Related Works

 \subsection{Blockchain Consensus}

-The core technology of blockchain is the consensus mechanism, which solves the problem of how to achieve the agreement in the decentralized scenario.
-One well-known blockchain consensus PoW \cite{nakamoto2008bitcoinpeertopeer} is adopted in BlockFL \cite{kim2020blockchainedondevice} which allows for free join and leave without any authorization.
-However, to compete for the right of block generation, many consensus protocols, such as PoW or PoW-based protocol consume much computation resources and need a long time to solve the hash problems.
-Moreover, the forking probability will increase with the high scalability of these competition-based consensus \cite{zhou2020pirateblockchainbased}.
-On the other hand, PBFT consensus requires multiple rounds of communication to reach a consensus which will face the challenge that the communication overhead increases with the number of participants exponentially \cite{castro1999practicalbyzantine}.
-The Raft consensus \cite{ongaro2014searchunderstandable}, which relies on the leader selection and log replication to achieve fast and safe consensus between entities, avoids the flaws, such as high computation costs and long confirmation delay, and has a significant improvement in throughput.
-However, the throughput of Raft is constrained by the maximum performance of a single node with limited resources \cite{huang2020performanceanalysis}.
+The consensus mechanism, a cornerstone of blockchain technology, is instrumental in facilitating agreement in decentralized settings \cite{cao2023blockchainsystems}.
+The PoW protocol, notably used in Bitcoin \cite{nakamoto2008bitcoinpeertopeer} and later adopted in BlockFL \cite{kim2020blockchainedondevice}, supports an open participation model without the need for authorization.
+However, PoW and similar protocols are resource-intensive and time-consuming due to their reliance on solving complex hash problems to compete for block generation rights.
+In response, Proof of Federated Learning (PoFL) \cite{qu2021prooffederated} has been proposed to repurpose the computational efforts of PoW towards FL model training.
+Nevertheless, PoFL is still hampered by limited throughput and an increased likelihood of forking in scalable, competition-based consensus environments \cite{zhou2020pirateblockchainbased}.
+Alternatively, the PBFT consensus mechanism requires multiple communication rounds to achieve consensus, which leads to exponentially increased communication overhead as participant numbers rise \cite{castro1999practicalbyzantine}.
+In contrast, the Raft consensus \cite{ongaro2014searchunderstandable}, which relies on leader selection and log replication to achieve rapid and reliable consensus without the high computational costs and extended confirmation times associated with other protocols, resulting in a significant improvement in throughput.
+However, the throughput of Raft is constrained by the peak performance of the single node with limited resources \cite{huang2020performanceanalysis}.